Frankfurt corridor into the US

 What this corridor does not include.

 No legal services.
 No German company formation or US entity formation.
 No BaFin or FCA licensing, L-1, E-2, EB-5, or O-1 visa work.
-No US tax structuring, FATCA analysis, or double-tax-treaty review.
+No US tax structuring, FATCA analysis, or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
 No search-ranking or organic-discovery scope on this engagement surface.

 Frequently asked.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.

 Further on Frankfurt and the DACH corridor.